 And even for people who use multiple devices, mobile has become a more crucial part of their device mix.
 That means organizations are not even on the radar screen of an increasingly mobile-only and mobile-dominant audience if they are not creating mobile-friendly content.

 For many B2C companies especially, rapidly growing consumer audiences (especially Hispanic and international audiences) often have higher percentages of mobile-only users.
-For example, in Indonesia, “Mobile penetration is increasing significantly: The total number of mobile Internet subscriptions – 281 million – is even greater than the total population of 250 million – many Indonesians own multiple mobile devices.
-Social media adoption is even more dramatic: Indonesia boasts 80 million active Facebook users (the 4th largest Facebook population worldwide), 26 million Twitter users (with 385 Tweets sent per second), and the most active Twitter city in the world (Jakarta)” explains Rinda Mutis, Senior Content Manager for the International User Experience & Design Department at the Alibaba Group.
+For example, in Indonesia, “Mobile penetration is increasing significantly: The total number of mobile Internet subscriptions – 355 million – is even greater than the total population of 264 million – many Indonesians own multiple mobile devices.
+Social media adoption is even more dramatic: Indonesia boasts 130 million active Facebook users (the 4th largest Facebook population worldwide), 24 million Twitter users (with 4 billion Tweets sent per year), and the most active Twitter city in the world (Jakarta).

 Despite all of these clear mobile trends, it seems that most organizations are just not getting it.
 Many organizations still think of mobile as desktop content crammed into a mobile device screen.
 But so much more nuance goes into creating quality mobile content that takes into consideration design, the use of apps, mobile user experience, and the specific content needs of mobile users.
 As Cision’s CMO explains, “These days brands need to think mobile first, determining how audiences will receive content on screens not much bigger than your palm.
 Responsive and adaptive design and tailoring resources to these small screens are critical to success.”
 A mobile content strategy considers responsive design, studies what mobile customers want, and understands the behavior and perceptions of mobile audiences.

 Similar to how websites, social media, or SEO grew rapidly on hype and technical acumen until they hit a maturity point, mobile apps must now compete on the quality, relevance, and usefulness of their content to users.
+One area where apps excel is enabling ongoing engagement with an existing customer base—through push notifications, authenticated content, and enabling complex interactions.
 For The Home Depot, this means that “when customers are in-store, our mobile app team has recognized that there’s an entirely different use case and have made more updates like more video, 360-degree turns of product, inventory availability, and even live chat to help them make the best buying decision,” explains Senior Manager, Media Strategy Erin Everhart.